twisted/imaginary/doc/simulation.rst

 '''''''''

 Whatever an `Idea` is wrapped around -- be it a `Thing` instance or something non-persistent, generated on the fly -- is called the idea's *delegate*.
-While `Idea` contains all of the generalized simulation graph logic and implements traversal and other features, the delegate is what actually allows ties this together with the implementations for domain-specific simulations.
+While `Idea` contains all of the generalized simulation graph logic and implements traversal and other features, the delegate is what actually ties this together with the implementations for domain-specific simulations.

 Graph Edges
 -----------